Rye06/SpaceStar-The-Awakening-Of-A-Hero/code/version1/day4/README.md

 Play Screen:

 * Enemy Spaceship Moving
-* Bullet Firing from Player's Spaceship / Enemy's Spaceship
+* Bullet Firing from Player's Spaceship
+* Laser Firing from Enemy's Spaceship
 * Collsion Detection with Bullets
 * Life Left of the Player and Enemy
 * Implemented Enemy's Spaceship Class